influx6/haiku-deprecated/readme.md

 [![GoDoc](http://img.shields.io/badge/go-documentation-blue.svg?style=flat-square)](http://godoc.org/github.com/influx6/haiku)
 [![Travis](https://travis-ci.org/influx6/haiku.svg?branch=master)](https://travis-ci.org/influx6/haiku)

-Haiku (although with a interesting name) actually is a component rendering framework that tries to use simple but effective approaches in the in how you render your components or views.
-Its combines virtual dom diffing and state machine driving views to provide a simple API that allows you render any where whether it be on the server or on the client.
+Haiku is a component rendering framework, that tries to use simple but effective approaches in how you render your components or views.
+It combines virtual DOM diffing and state machine driven views, to provide a simple API, that allows you render any where whether it be on the server or on the client.

 # Install